Siryoos/FarsiTranscribe/CLEANUP_SUMMARY.md

 - ✅ **Preserved all features**

 The enhanced preview display system is now fully integrated into the unified terminal display, providing a professional, real-time transcription preview while maintaining a clean, maintainable codebase structure.

+Note: This document is kept for historical context.
+For current usage and architecture, please see the unified `README.md`.

 ---